ZLHe0/zelinhe.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in Statistics at Penn State.
-This summer, building on my work from last summer, I will again join Amazon DST & AWS AI as an Applied Scientist intern, focusing on large language and vision-language models for time-series reasoning, working with [Boran Han](https://boranhan.github.io/) and [Matthew Reimherr](https://mreimherr.github.io/).
+Candidate at Penn State.
+I am closely working with Amazon DST & AWS AI, focusing on large language and vision-language models for time-series reasoning, working with [Boran Han](https://boranhan.github.io/) and [Matthew Reimherr](https://mreimherr.github.io/).
 I am advised by Dr. [Runze Li](https://runzelipsu.github.io/) and in collaboration with Dr. [Ying Sun](https://ysunac.github.io/) from the EECS department, where we develop transfer-learning and meta-learning methods for modeling large-scale, crowd-sourced datasets.

 <figure>
   <img src="../images/diagram.png" alt="Signals & Time Series Understanding and Reasoning" width="100%">